Search

 4. Geometry and construction

-1. Classification based on Nature of heat exchanger process
+1. Classification based on the Nature of the heat exchanger process

 (i) Direct contact: